redeit0109/iskatel/README.md

    - **Graphics Card**: Collects information about the graphics card.

 6. **Installed Programs Information Collection**:
-   - **Installed Programs**: Collects information about programs installed in the system, including their names and versions.
+   - **Installed Programs**: Collects information about programs installed on the system, only their names and versions.

 7. **USB Devices Information Collection**:
    - **USB Devices**: Collects information about connected USB devices, including their names and status.